In the past year, a number of high-profile data breaches have come to light.

 The organization updates this list annually and released the most recent version in December 2020.
 Here are the top 10 OWASP breaches of 2021, along with some general tips on how to prevent them.

-Owasp released their list of the top 10 breaches of 2021.
+Owasp released its list of the top 10 breaches of 2021.
 What were the most prevalent vulnerabilities?

 - Broken Access Control: occurs when an application does not properly restrict access to sensitive data or resources.
 This can allow unauthorized users to gain access to sensitive data or perform actions that they should not be able to.